 - 60-hours of Chinese language classes during your first 3-months in China.

 - Yes!
 There are enough host families seeking Au Pairs, it is possible to place you and a friend near one another.

 - 3, 6, 9 or 12 months.
 Most families prefer an au pair who can commit to 9 or 12 months.

 - $350 for 6, 9 or 12 months. $599 for 3 months.

-The fee pays for local screening of potential host families in China; assisting you with the process of compiling the documents you will need to collect; assistance in China during your entire stay to make sure what you have agreed to is what really happens; and social gatherings with other au pairs near you.
+The fee you pay to au pair in China goes to our 501(c)(3) non-profit company, The GeoVisions Foundation.
+The program donation for this experience covers our costs of local screening of potential host families in China; assisting you with the process of compiling the documents you will need to collect; assistance in China during your entire stay to make sure what you have agreed to is what really happens; and social gatherings with other au pairs near you.
 This provides you a great deal of security and a social base to grow and enjoy your time in China.
-The fee also includes your travel and medical insurance.
+If you are from the US, the fee also includes your travel and medical insurance.

 Surprisingly, when the au pair fee and other expenses are compared with pocket money earned plus the value of room and board, au pairs earn more than they spend.
 Did you know that being an au pair is one of the most affordable ways to experience international travel even if you have to pay a program fee and airfare?